mheadczyk/connect-four/README.md

 # connect-four
-Very primitive connect four game made in couple hours.
+Very primitive connect four game made in short time.

 Very simple game that uses concept of popular connect four.
 Your job is to have 4 same pieces in a row horizontally, vertically or diagonally.